-The fact that Saint Thomas Aquinas is called the “Angelic Doctor” is not due to his cherubic physique alone.
-He actually spent a considerable amount of thought1 even in his Summa Theologiae (publ.
-1485, written from 1265–1274) on the nature, activities and moral state of angels.
+The fact that Thomas Aquinas is called the “Angelic Doctor” is not due to his generous physique alone.
+He actually spent a considerable amount of thought1even in his Summa Theologiae (written from 1265–1274) on angels.

-He uses the nature of the angels to illuminate the nature of human cognition, by referring to angels as the extreme of what is possible for an intellectual nature to be.
-His thinking is that
+He used the nature of the angels to illuminate the nature of human cognition, by referring to angels as the extreme of what it is possible for an intellectual nature to be.
+His thinking was that

 - the perfection of the universe requires the existence of intellectual creatures;

-- since God intends ‘good’ for creation, God intends that it be like God;
+- since God intends ‘good’ for creation, God intends that God’s creations be like God;

-But, whatever his and your opinion on the “what/how” of angels, they are pretty popular inner companions: “They help us look at the world in ways that infuse our lives with vitality and assist us to experience the deepest levels of understanding, creativity and caring.”3The Angel Cards Book: Inspirational Messages and Meditations, by Joy Drake and Kathy Tyler, 1992 So it is for the PET team also!
+Whatever his and your opinion on angels, they are pretty popular inner companions: “They help us look at the world in ways that infuse our lives with vitality and assist us to experience the deepest levels of understanding, creativity and caring.”3The Angel Cards Book: Inspirational Messages and Meditations, by Joy Drake and Kathy Tyler, 1992 So it is for the PET team also!
 Every Christmas season an inspired Chair chooses our “guardian angel(s)” to overlight the coming year’s activities.

-May all our beneficiaries, supporters and associates continue to be INSPIRED & ENTHUSED in action with the vitality of the above divine & creative essences.
+May all PET beneficiaries, supporters and associates continue to (be) INSPIRE(D) & ENTHUSE(D) in action with the vitality of divine & creative essences.